outdreamer/build-a-cure-1/docs/system_analysis.md

         - express faith to motivate
 )

-# Functions

-## Find
-- find(target, data, filters):
-	- find target type & data type, get relationships between them ('this type is often found at end of document'), apply filters to output

-## Apply
-- apply(concepts, source_functions, target_function, problem_space):
-	- takes concepts or source_functions & assigns them to structures known to interact in that problem space to achieve that function
-	- in the absence of concepts or source_functions, it pulls those objects from the problem_space definition
-	- example:
-		- apply(['power', 'balance'], [], 'decentralize', 'government') should return an insight: 'give components of government power over each other'
-		- apply([], [], ['give components of government power over each other'], 'government') should return:
-			- a set of insights about the existing & optimal power distribution rules between government agencies:
-				- 'technology-progressive agencies may have more power in the form of information' (tech power must be distributed or otherwise limited)
-				- 'information should be distributed by need' (agencies with more information like intel agencies will have more power)
-				- 'legislative power should be distributed by relevance, intent, & ability' (women should make laws for women, etc)
-				- 'veto power should be by consensus weighted by demonstrated ability' (no one person should get to make important decisions)
-				- 'enforcement should not be biased' (enforcers would otherwise have endless power)
-				- 'enforcement should be automated' (automaters will have more power which must be limited)
-				- 'enforcement should be a backup method to prevention' (agencies that do prevention should work with agencies that automate enforcement)
-		- apply([], ['max', 'count', 'split'], 'find_biggest_number_in_string', 'programming') should return a function: "max([x for x in input.split('') if int(x)])"
-		- apply([], insight, 'strategy', problem_space) would apply that insight to the problem space, converting it into a usable strategy with an intent (agent & possible intents would be part of the problem space object)

-## Generate
-- generate(type, input_ranges, output_distribution):
-	- gets structures of subtypes within that type
-	- applies input_ranges (limits of variables) to generate the set of type examples with output_distribution

-## Derive
-- derive(target_objects, problem_space):
-	- fetches patterns & functions of the problem space
-	- applies them layer by layer (from abstract like apply_filter() to concrete like count()) to derive relationship between objects in target_objects
-	- if no results, applies system analysis to find gaps in change & functionality explanations & filters this list by target_objects

-# Notes
+## Notes

-exploits -> relevant properties delegate cost -> efficiency from alignment that goes unregulated (no system rules) where exploit is gap in regulation
+- exploits -> relevant properties
+- delegate cost -> efficiency from alignment that goes unregulated (no system rules) where exploit is gap in regulation

-core function + core object -> interaction rule of core attributes that aligns with core function + core object priority
+- core function + core object -> interaction rule of core attributes that aligns with core function + core object priority
 - depict core functions on their own direction to indicate a dimension when graphing

 - find the rules of which objects can generate key object combinations that are important